owl-lab/owl_guide/book/project/jianxin_aeos.rst

 | Raspberry Pi | 1189        | 209          | 41          | 0           | 0              |
 +--------------+-------------+--------------+-------------+-------------+----------------+

+This table presents the tuned parameters values of a selective operations on a MacBook with a 1.1Ghz Intel Core m3 CPU and a Raspberry Pi 3B.
-The above table shows the parameters that are tuned and used in the evaluation.
-We can see that they vary greatly across different operations and different machines, depending on their computation complexity.
+We can see that they vary across different operations and different machines, depending on their computation complexity.
+For example, on MacBook, the tuning result is "max\_int", which means that for the relatively simple :math:`sqrt` calculation, OpenMP is not required, but that's not the case on Raspberry Pi.
+Also, we note that the less powerful Raspberry Pi tends to get lower thresholds for all these operations.

 .. figure:: ../figure/owl_aeos_perf.png